 - Go to the TA location, and bring your question(s)!

 Who are the TAs?Most teaching assistants are undergraduates who have taken the course you are in and often have taken some more computer science courses.
-We also have some graduate students.
+We also have some graduate students who already have at least a bachelor's degree in CS.
 The TAs know the material well, they like the subject, and they like and are good at helping people.

 Writing Programs: Planning then CodingWriting a paper for other courses requires